EYHN/hexo-helper-live2d/readme.md

 - `width`: The width of your model. default: 150
 - `height`: The height of your model. default: 300
+- `scaling`: The scaling of the resolution. default: 2
 - `mobileShow`: Whether to show on mobile devices. default: true
-- `mobileWidth`: The width of your model on mobile devices. default: 150
-- `mobileHeight`: The height of your model on mobile devices. default: 75
+- `mobileScaling`: The scaling on mobile. default: 0.5
 - `horizontalOffset`: The horizontal offset. default: 0
 - `verticalOffset`: The offset of the bottom. default: -20
 - `position`:  `left` or `right` side the model is shown at. default: right